gpt-engineer-org/gpt-engineer/docs/open_models.md

 We choose `llama.cpp` because:

 - 1.)
 It supports the largest amount of hardware acceleration backends.
 - 2.)
-Diverse set of open LLM.
+It supports the diverse set of open LLMs.
 - 3.)
 Is written in `python` and directly on top of `llama.cpp` inference engine.
 - 4.)
 Supports the `openAI` API and `langchain` interface.

-To install `llama-cpp-python` follow the official [installation docs](https://llama-cpp-python.readthedocs.io/en/latest/) and for [MacOS with Metal support](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/).
+To install `llama-cpp-python` follow the official [installation docs](https://llama-cpp-python.readthedocs.io/en/latest/) and [those docs](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/) for MacOS with Metal support.

 If you want to benefit from proper hardware acceleration on your machine make sure to set up the proper compiler flags before installing your package.